 - Selling your company: Gaining an accurate valuation is vital when selling your software business and helps you secure the maximum price.
 By understanding your firm’s valuation and drivers, you can take the right steps to optimize the company’s value before entering the sale process.

 - Secure investment and financing: When seeking external funding (e.g. venture capital or private equity), having a clear understanding of your software company’s value will significantly benefit negotiations, increasing your chances of securing the necessary capital.

 - Expanding your business: When pursuing significant growth, whether through organic means or M&A, it’s crucial to first establish your firm’s baseline value.
 This valuation serves as a benchmark, allowing you to assess the impact of strategic moves on your company’s value over time.

 Software company valuation methods

-The first step in the DCF is creating a detailed financial model where typical revenue growth, expenses, capital expenditures, and working capital are projected for the next 3-5 years.
-These projections may stem from management guidance, historical performance, or our estimation of the company’s and the market’s future trajectory.A stable growth rate is assumed beyond the projected period, known as the terminal growth rate.
+The first step in the DCF is to create a detailed financial model projecting typical revenue growth, expenses, capital expenditures, and working capital for the next 3-5 years.
+These projections may stem from management guidance, historical performance, or an estimation of the company and market’s future trajectory.A stable growth rate is assumed beyond the projected period, known as the terminal growth rate.